RaphWeyman/CANPower/README.md

  * Channel 0 mode and modulation level are stored in EEPROM at power off time (immmediately prior to transition to the
  * alarm simulation state)).
  *
- * An alarm simulation is included after the ignition is turned off (and the POWER_OFF_DELAY has elapsed.
+ * An alarm simulation is included after the ignition is turned off (and the POWER_OFF_DELAY has elapsed).
  * During alarm simulation the switch chip is turned off but the LED indicates as if there were an
  * alarm module armed.
  * Alarm simulation continues for the ALARM_SIMULATION_TIME or can be disabled by setting the ALARM_SIMULATION_TIME to zero.